 Besides its long neck, the giraffe is known for the attractive patches and blotches on its skin.
 These patches are shades of brown, orange, or black and separated by cream-colored or white pelage, and they serve as a very good form of camouflage.
 Despite its size, a giraffe that is standing absolutely still in the light and shadow of trees is very hard to see.
 This may be more important for giraffe calves than for adults, who are big and strong enough to defend themselves against predators such as lions.

-#4 Leopard- Won’t See Him till it’s Too Late
+#4 Leopard — Won’t See One Until It’s Too Late

 Not all large beasts good at animal camouflage use it to hide from predators.
 The leopard’s only real enemy is its cousin the lion, and if there are no lions in its territory, this big cat is the apex predator.
 It is not only found in Africa but in some parts of the Middle East and Central Asia, in India, Southeast Asia, and even East Asia.
 It is a large but lithe cat whose fur is famously full of rosettes.
 These rosettes are what allow the leopard to hide in trees and wait, unnoticed, for prey.